Police report: Gunman had made prior threats against clinic

 Ulrich also had raised concerns at a local church.
 According to an August 2019 update on the Zion Lutheran Church’s website, the church said it had obtained a no trespassing order for Ulrich after the pastor received a disturbing letter.
 Church staff were given a picture of Ulrich and told to call 911 if he appeared on any of the church’s properties.

 Ehlke reported from Milwaukee.
-Associated Press writers Tim Sullivan, in Buffalo, Minnesota, and Amy Forliti and Steve Karnowski in Minneapolis contributed.
+Associated Press writers Tim Sullivan in Buffalo and Amy Forliti and Steve Karnowski in Minneapolis contributed.

 Mohamed Ibrahim is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.